EqualifyEverything/handbook/README.md

 ## How are bounties budgeted?
 Equalify has a standard rate of $70/hr.
 This rate was agreed on at our November 18 meeting.
 Every bountied issue should be estimated, approved, and invoiced at the end of the month accordingly.
 Note: We've also budgeted $90/hr for Unlocked Freedom Access (Kevin) to provide accessibility testing.
 Kevin will invoice us at the end of each month for services.

+## Is all work bountied?
+No. Equalify is an Open Source project.
+Any work not explicitly budgeted and approved via a bounty is considered a voluntary contribution.
+Volunteer contributions are required to realize a vision of an Open Source Web Accessibility platform.
+We consider every volunteer contribution a vote for Open Source Web Accessibility.

 ## How does Equalify handle change management?
 All issues are in the main Equalify repo at this URL: http://github.com/equalifyEverything/equalify